- Our Community

 He has served as a member of the board of the European Marketing Confederation

 Meet The Marketing Institute’s Board of Directors, a body of suitably experienced business and marketing leaders who together carry fiduciary and governance responsibilities, and a duty to protect the interests of the Institute.
-Directors are carefully chosen for their varying backgrounds and unique skill sets to ensure a balanced and effective board.

 DAVID FIELD, NON-EXECUTIVE DIRECTOR